danjan1234/Browser-based-Python-data-acquisition-APP/README.md

 self.__exit_request__   # Request to exit the application
 ```

 I strongly advise you check the example `example_apps.py`, which includes two demo acquisition programs.
-These two demos corrspond to the two acqusition modes.
+These two demos correspond to the two acquisition modes discussed above.
 Note how `acquire` method is defined differently in the two programs.

 ### Run the application
 Take running `example_app.py` as an example: